I lost count of how many times alliances and betrayals got the best of me in the riveting tale of Doctor Prisoner.

 Stimulating Plot Twists

-Doctor Prisoner threaded on the story of ER doctor Na Yi Je (Nam Goong Min), who got entangled on the power struggle within a family-run conglomerate company.
-His kind intentions to help the less-fortunate turned into a nightmare as his mother’s operation got halted when he was accused of tampering medical documents.
+Doctor Prisoner threaded on the story of ER doctor Na Yi Je (Nam Goong Min), who got entangled in a power struggle within a family-run conglomerate company.
+His kind intentions to help the less fortunate turned into a nightmare as his mother’s operation got halted when he was accused of tampering with medical documents.

 After serving time in prison, he began a journey to avenge his mother and the patients who died because of Taekang group’s CEO Lee Jae Jun (Choi Won Young).

-On its onset, the ruthless showdowns between Na Yi Je and Seon Min Sik (Kim Byung Chul) was an amusing watch; baiting each other with web of problems to secure power in the Western Seoul Penitentiary.
+At its onset, the ruthless showdowns between Na Yi Je and Seon Min Sik (Kim Byung Chul) were an amusing watch; baiting each other with web of problems to secure power in the Western Seoul Penitentiary.
 When the plot unveiled the ultimate picture of the man responsible for all the atrocities, the joining together of the prosecutors and former enemies escalated the thrill of the story.

 Doctor Prisoner Series Musings

-It’s amazing how the road to achieve redemption in Doctor Prisoner spins from a dysfunctional rich family’s power struggle and a doctor’s goal to claim justice for him and the people abused by the same family.
+It’s amazing how the road to achieving redemption in Doctor Prisoner spins from a dysfunctional rich family’s power struggle and a doctor’s goal to claim justice for himself and the people abused by the same family.

-Polished and driven, this KBS series takes pride of its impeccable momentum and amusing outwitting game among the male-dominated cast.
+Polished and driven, this KBS series takes pride in its impeccable momentum and amusing outwitting game among the male-dominated cast.

 Deserving of full marks, although unlikely to initiate a rerun for viewers, Doctor Prisoner deserves a perfect score for its overall picture.